Operation Labrador: Aftermath

 In the immediate aftermath of the bombings in Zagreb, Josip Manolić, who had just been appointed head of the Croatian intelligence service, claimed Croatian right-wing extremists were responsible.
 Operation Labrador was abandoned after the ZNG and the Croatian police captured the Yugoslav Air Force headquarters in Zagreb on 15 September 1991, during the Battle of the Barracks.
 The materials captured inside the facility included codes and computer disks related to Operation Labrador, as well as Sabolović's notes.
 Sabolović turned the materials over to his immediate superior at headquarters, Mirko Martić, but Martić failed to destroy them.
 In response, Sabolović fled Zagreb.
 Croatian police took almost a month to analyze the captured materials properly and uncover Operation Labrador.
+More than 50 operatives were arrested in October, including 9 Croatian officials from different government's agencies.
 Sabolović later claimed that only a part of the Operation Labrador network was dismantled, but he was contradicted by KOS Major Mustafa Čandić who was posted at the Zemun headquarters of KOS.

 In autumn of 1991, Croatian intelligence services launched Operation Janissary (Operacija Janjičar) aimed at dismantling the remaining KOS network in Croatia.
 The operation was a joint operation of all Croatian intelligence services.
 It was authorized by Ivan Vekić and Gojko Šušak, then interior and defence ministers, and initially headed by Josip Perković.
 Fifteen suspects were arrested by the end of 1991; they were subsequently exchanged for Anton Kikaš, who was captured by the JNA while smuggling a plane-load of weapons to Croatia.
 The operation also produced a list of suspected KOS operatives in Croatia containing 1,789 names and pseudonyms.

 Rakočević, Sabolović, Radojčić and two other former KOS agents were tried in Belgrade in 1993.
 The five were charged with instigation of terrorism and other crimes, but all were acquitted.
 Radojčić was arrested again in Zagreb in late 1993.
 The second Trial of Radojčić and eight other suspects charged in connection with Operations Labrador and Opera, held in Zagreb, ended with the acquittal of Radojčić and Ratomir Mažibrada, who were in custody, and the convictions of the other defendants who were all tried in absentia.

 Testifying at the Trial of Slobodan Milošević at the International Criminal Tribunal for the former Yugoslavia in 2002, Čandić stated that all Operation Labrador agents left Zagreb and took the remaining documents with them.
 He also said that the KOS had an extensive network of informants within Croatian intelligence services and the ruling Croatian Democratic Union in 1991. Čandić also testified that the railway bombing near Vinkovci was intended to implicate Croatian President Franjo Tuđman.

 Bomb damage to the Jewish Community Centre was repaired between February and September 1992, using government funds.